 Prices at a Glance: Green Submariners

 The green Subs are powered by the same precise, in-house calibers found in the standard versions of the diving watch.
-The original Kermit and Hulk are outfitted with the automatic caliber 3135 powers both green Submariner watches, as well as the Sea-Dweller Deepsea and various other models.
-The movement debuted in 1988 and features a blue parachrom spring.
-This spring type is less susceptible to extreme temperatures and hard impacts.
+The original Kermit and Hulk are outfitted with the automatic caliber 3135.
+This movement debuted in 1988 and contains a blue Parachrom hairspring, which makes the watch less susceptible to extreme temperatures and hard impacts.
 The movement's balance ticks at a frequency of 28,800 vibrations per hour (vph).
 Rolex has had the caliber certified by the Official Swiss Chronometer Testing Institute (COSC).
 According to the manufacturer, the movement will only deviate from the official time by a maximum of two seconds per day.
 Thanks to its 48-hour power reserve, you can set your watch aside over the weekend without it running out of energy.
 You will also find this movement inside the Sea-Dweller Deepsea.